Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Introduction

-As mentioned before, LMXBs are not the only astrophysical sources capable of producing powerful outbursts.
-Although the NS-LMXB ADC model provides one possible explanation for the {\it XRISM} observations, the wealth of available X-ray data, particularly those from {\it Swift} and {\it Chandra}, allows us to track the temporal evolution of Swift J174610, which is key to unveiling its true nature.
-We therefore collected all available {\it Swift} and {\it Chandra} data and investigated the properties of this transient, paying attention also to its quiescent state.
+The wealth of available X-ray data, particularly those from {\it Swift} and {\it Chandra}, allows to track the temporal evolution of Swift J174610, which is key to unveiling its true nature.
+We therefore analyzed a large collection of available {\it Swift}, {\it Chandra} and {\it NuSTAR} data to investigate the properties of this transient, paying attention also to its quiescent state.
 The structure of this paper is as follows.
 In Section~\ref{sec:data_reduction}, we describe the datasets used and the corresponding reduction procedures.
 In Section~\ref{sec:result}, we present the temporal and spectral analysis of Swift J174610.
 In Section~\ref{sec:discussion}, we examine potential caveats of the ADC interpretation and propose a recurrent nova origin as an alternative.
 Section~\ref{sec:summary} provides a summary of this work.